Audi R8 review - Reliability and safety

-R8 is a development of its predecessor, while a raft of electronics boost its safety
+The R8 is a development of its predecessor, while a raft of electronics helps to raise safety levels

 Audi is famed for the quality and reliability of its components, and as the second-generation R8 is a development of the original, it should be a good performer.
 With its hand-crafted production process and hefty price, we expect the R8 will deliver a blemish-free ownership experience.

 The engine, for example, is a development of the old 5.2-litre V10, and is also used in the Lamborghini Huracan.
 It’s a similar story with the twin-clutch S tronic gearbox, which feels bulletproof even after several full-bore applications of the launch control back to back.

 Audi finished a disappointing 22nd out of 29 manufacturers in our 2022 Driver Power customer satisfaction survey - a disappointing result, but a one-place improvement on the previous year.

 In terms of safety, the R8 hasn't been Euro NCAP tested – and is unlikely ever to be – but its aluminium and carbon-fibre hybrid platform is stronger than ever, meaning it’s 50kg lighter and 40 per cent stiffer than the first generation.
 There are four airbags, multi-stage stability control and carbon-ceramic brakes (an option on the R8, standard on the R8 Performance), but there’s no option to add hi-tech features such as autonomous emergency braking or blind-spot monitoring.